-Long ago, in the winter of 2013, Amazon sold the possibility of commercialized drone fulfillment to the masses in the form of Amazon Prime Air.
+Long ago, in the winter of 2013, Amazon sold the possibility of commercialized drones to the deliver to the masses in the form of Amazon Prime Air.
 Although general consensus may agree that the official Youtube video that showcased the fulfillment process is a great example of modern day vaporware, Amazon was able to let the desired ripple effect influence other industries who find drone technology a little less cost prohibitive.
 Currently across the US, we are seeing more and more instances of brokerages and real estate agents who are able to incorporate drone tech into data collection and effective marketing campaigns.

 In Peoria, Illinois, realty agent Mark Monge uses a DJI Phantom II drone to photograph and record his properties in the area.
 The craft, which can be flown by using a remote control and smartphone app set up, has the ability to capture and beam high-def video and RAW image files over Wi-Fi connection as well as give real time in-flight telemetry.